ExhaustedBiped/YAVSRG/index.md

 + Support for keymodes 3-10
 + The ability to use "rates" - Speeding up or slowing down a chart to suit your skill level
 + A choice of either the notes scrolling up or down the screen (and some other stuff you might want like screencovers)
++ Peer-to-peer online multiplayer
++ Collections/tools to organise charts
++ Ingame downloading and importing via stepmaniaonline.net

 ### We plan to implement..
 + A really good automatic difficulty calculator that beats out MSD (and less mentionably star rating)
-+ Peer-to-peer online multiplayer and chat
 + A fully featured chart editor
 + An HP system where you can "fail" a chart by running out of HP due to missing too much
-+ Collections and playlists of maps
++ Column-independent scroll speed changes
++ BMS support with scratch lanes
 + Sound effects when you hit notes (but they won't be assignable to each note individually like keysounding in osu!mania or LR2)

 ### We might eventually implement..
-+ Online multiplayer and score servers (If I can afford/get stable income to support it and enough people are interested)
++ Online multiplayer and score servers (If enough people are interested and I pay for dedicated hosting)
 + Regular/weekly challenges for players to complete
++ Support for SDVX special lanes
 + Some more stuff hopefully, we'll see...